 In Coraline, the Other Mother cheated like crazy and wouldn't have let Coraline go whether she'd won the game or not.
 But when Coraline threw the Cat at her to turn the tables, she was furious and screamed "You horrible cheating girl!"

 In the beginning of An Extremely Goofy Movie, Goofy gives a speech to his son Max and his friends about how "focusing on goals is the key to success" before they leave for college.
 Next day, he loses his own focus due to his empty nest syndrome, resulting in him destroying the factory he works at and getting fired.
 He is then forced to repeat college and believes that there won't be anymore distractions since he is attending the same college as Max.
 However, he loses his focus again when he starts babying Max and completely forgets why he was attending college again in the first place.
-And when Max lashes at his father to leave him alone and get his own life, Goofy becomes so deppressed he flunks out his exam by doing nothing than drawing Max's name on the paper.
+And when Max lashes at his father to leave him alone and get his own life, Goofy becomes so depressed he flunks out his exam by doing nothing than drawing Max's name on the paper.

-Judge Claude Frollo is infamous example from The Hunchback of Notre Dame who is utterly convinced of his piousness all while committing sin after sin in God's name.
-Frollo frequently lies to Quasimodo saying gypsies are evil and that his gypsy mother abandoned him, when in reality Frollo is trying to commit genocide on the gypsies and he's the one who murdered Quasimodo's mother in cold blood.
+Judge Claude Frollo is an infamous example from The Hunchback of Notre Dame, as this is his defining flaw.
+He is a Holier Than Thou Bible-thumper who is utterly convinced of his piousness all while committing sin after sin in God's name and blaming others for his problems via Psychological Projection.
+He frequently lies to Quasimodo saying gypsies are an Always Chaotic Evil race and that his gypsy mother abandoned him, when in reality Frollo is trying to commit genocide on the gypsies and he's the one who murdered Quasimodo's mother in cold blood.
 Frollo is also a hypocrite when it comes to his chasteness, since despite seemly reacting in disgust to Esmeralda's risque dance he becomes completely enthralled with lust for her and becomes furious with Quasimodo for falling in love with Esmeralda despite him also wanting her.

 Frollo's hypocrisy is best summed by Clopin during the film intro song: